ShayJordan/discovermaths.github.io/_pages/cryptography.md

 </script>
 <link rel="stylesheet" type="text/css" href="https://discovermaths.uk/files/sagecell_embed.css">

+# Encoding and Decoding

-This is the basic encoding we used in the workshop, to convert letters to numbers:
+In order to use any of the encryption techniques we looked at in the workshop, we first needed to *encode* our plaintext message from letters into numbers.
+This is the basic encoding we used in the workshops:

 | A | B | C | D | E | F | G | H | I | J | K | L | M |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|